Saturday. September 3.

 I was getting to feel more at home here.
 The hotel was great.
 My room had a view of the park across the street.
 There was another great breakfast buffet.
 The Excelsior had a historic feel to it.

 We tried to book a history tour of Belgrade, but it was a bit off season.
 The tours were either sold out or unavailable.
 We created our own Belgrade history tour.
 The first stop was the Museum of Yugoslav History and Tito’s grave.
 The Museum was a modern building placed at the start of a hill.
 The place was nearly empty.
 We were directed to a movie theater.

-A documentary loop on Tito’s life was playing.
-It was twenty minutes long.
-Tito’s struggles against the Nazis and his struggle for the creation of Yugoslavia were barely touched on.
+A documentary on Tito’s life was playing.
+It was twenty minutes long and just kept repeating.
+Tito’s struggles against the Nazis and his role in the creation of Yugoslavia were barely touched on.
 Most of the footage was of him being greeted by adoring crowds and greeting global celebrities.
 A saccharine Fifties soundtrack played “It Was Just One of Those Things.”
 It was odd propaganda.
 It reminded me that I was in a different world here.
 What kind of criticism was allowed in the days of Tito?

 We came out of the theater, and there was a bank of TV screens with headphones.
 That was it.
 I had assumed that the film was just an introduction to the museum and that there would be more exhibits and artifacts.
 Maybe this building was just designed for hosting events.

 We went up the hill.
 Tito’s grave was near the top.
 It was in another modern building.
 Marija mentioned that she had not been here since she was a child in a school tour group.
 There were a few people inside.
 I had to wonder how Tito was viewed in modern Serbia.
 The grave area is well lit and modern, but it still seemed a bit eerie.
 There was hardly anyone there.